Kairi, Queensland: Education

-Kairi State School is a government primary (Prep-6) school for boys and girls at McGeehan Street (17.2151°S 145.5459°E).
+Kairi State School is a government primary (Prep-6) school for boys and girls in McGeehan Street (17.2151°S 145.5459°E).
 In 2015, it had an enrolment of 91 students with 6 teachers (5 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 86 students with 8 teachers (5 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Kairi.
-The nearest secondary school is Atherton State High School in neighbouring Atherton to the south-west.
+There are no secondary schools in Kairi.
+The nearest government secondary school is Atherton State High School in neighbouring Atherton to the south-west.